wilsonodk/AwesomeInfoBar/README.md

 ### Mount Training Timer
 Displays a timer of how long until you can train your mount.
 Also can be set to only display when the timer expires.

+### Poisons
+Display the number of poison charges left on the active weapon.

 ### Quests
 Display the number of quests you have.